Easy Sweet & Sour Chicken

 Units Scale

-• 1 1/2 tsp Black Pepper
+• 1 1/2 tsp black pepper, divided

-• 1/2 tsp Tarragon
+• 1/2 tsp ground ginger

-• 1 tsp Garlic Powder
+• 1 tsp garlic powder, divided

-• 1 tsp Himalayan Pink Salt
+• 1 tsp sea salt, divided

-• 1/2 cup All-Purpose Flour
+• 1/2 cup cornstarch

 Sweet and Sour Sauce:

-• 1/2 cup Brown Sugar
+• 1/2 cup brown sugar

-• 1/4 cup Ketchup
+• 1/4 cup ketchup

-• 1/4 cup Pineapple Juice (from canned pineapples)
+• 1/4 cup pineapple juice (from canned pineapples)

-• 2 tbsp Soy Sauce
+• 2 tbsp soy sauce

-• 1 tbsp Minced Garlic
+• 1 tbsp minced garlic

-• 1/2 tsp Ground Ginger
+• 1/2 tsp sea salt

 Instructions

-• For the sauce, add chopped peppers to a saute pan at medium heat.
+• For the sauce, add chopped peppers to a sauté pan at medium heat.
 Cook for 4 to 5 minutes.
-Add apple cider vinegar, brown sugar, ketchup, pineapple juice, soy sauce, vegan oyster sauce, rice vinegar, garlic, garlic powder, ground ginger, and salt.
+Add apple cider vinegar, white vinegar, brown sugar, ketchup, pineapple juice, soy sauce, minced garlic, garlic powder, and salt.
 Stir slowly until well blended.
-Combine cornstarch and water in a small bowl and mix.
-Add to the same pan.
-Cook at medium-low heat for 7 to 10 minutes.
-Lower the heat to low.

 Notes